-212. This symptom indicates that the battery is run down (and recovers on standing), (Art.
-144), restricted petrol supply to float chamber (which keeps emptying, and refills on standing; see Art.
-303), or defective insulation on the secondary winding of the coil, causing internal sparking; the heat produced by the passage of sparks facilitates the passage of others.
+211. This symptom will be more pronounced with the head lamps on, owing to voltage drop.
+The insulation on the secondary winding of the coil, eausing internal sparking; the heat produced by the passage of sparks facilitates the passage of others.
 Test spark at plug wire (Art.
 162); it will be good when the engine is cranked, but poor even when the engine is running slowly.
-213a.
-Engine accelerates up to a point only.
-If the engine misfires or ceases to pull when a certain speed is reached, a circuit-breaker defect is indicated (Art.
-155), or a throttled petrol supply (Art.
-303).